TheOnlyZac/dagviz/readme.md

 * View the state of each task in real-time
 * Right-click a task to edit its state
 * Nodes display their address in memory
+* Export the current DAG to a DOT language file

 ## Planned Features
-* Export the current DAG to a PNG or DOT language file
+* Export the current DAG to a PNG
 * Readable names based on task descriptions
 * Changes to DAG persist between reloads